Winter squash gets gorgeous.

 - 12 turns black pepper

-- 1 large pinch Aleppo pepper or hot red pepper flakes
+- 1 generous pinch Aleppo pepper or hot red pepper flakes

 - Rinse the squash and make sure it is clean of any dirt.
-Trim about a 1/2 inch from the top and bottom of the squash, or as much as necessary to reach the interior membrane.
-Scoop out the seeds and membrane.
-Slice the acorn squash into 1-inch thick rings, and place the rings on a lightly-greased sheet pan.
+Use a sharp knife and a cutting board to trim about 1/2 inch from both the top and bottom of the squash, or as much as necessary to reach the interior membrane.
+Scoop out the seeds and stringy membrane.
+Slice the acorn squash into 1-inch thick rings, and place the rings on the baking pan.

-- In a small bowl, whisk together the olive oil, maple syrup, salt, and pepper, and drizzle it over the squash.
+- In a mixing bowl, whisk together the olive oil, maple syrup, salt, and pepper, and drizzle it over the squash and toss to combine, and spread the rings in a single layer.

 - Roast the squash until fork tender, about 35 to 45 minutes.
 Arrange the squash on a serving plate.
 Garnish with an additional sprinkle of salt and pepper, perhaps another light drizzle of maple syrup, and the pumpkin seeds and Aleppo or red pepper, if using.
 Serve hot.